-Commodity Market: Gold prices slips down - East Coast Daily English
+Commodity market: Gold prices slips down - East Coast Daily English

-In the commodity market the price of yellow metal has slipped down giving a slight relief to the customers.
-The price of precious metal has touched a record high in the last days.
+In the commodity market the price of precious metals has slipped down.
+The price of gold has fell down due to the easing tension between US and China.

+On MCX the gold contracts for February was trading at a lower price of Rs.39,328 per 10 gram.
+It is lower by 0.55% or Rs.218.
+The price of retail gold was reached at Rs.40,000 on Tuesday.
+Gold was reached at record price of Rs.
+41,293 on January 8.
+The price of gold has slipped by Rs.2000 per 10 gram in a week.

 Post Your Comments